History in this part of France. Part 10. The Free French.

 They provided crucial escape networks for the Allies, and equally crucial information about German troops and movements.
 They planned, coordinated and executed sabotage manoeuvres against the enemy.

 Because so many men had been imprisoned, and because the men were more carefully watched, a very large percentage of Resistance workers were women.
-Men and women alike came from all walks of life and included priests, children, old folk.
+Men and women alike came from all walks of life and included priests, children, titled ladies, old folk.